 It was at the time of the new expansion that Shelley Klein, a career hotelier, was brought on board, and took Diane's vision to the next level.
 After three years together Shelley and Diane were about to see a further evolution in 2003.
 Shelley's husband, Wes Klein, sold his interest in his business and was about to reinvest in a new company and create a new partnership.
 That partnership was Shelley and Wes partnering with Diane Buchanan in the Union Bank Inn.
 We are very proud of our strong partnership, and the wonderful team at the Union Bank Inn.

+If you’re looking for a hotel that has a rich, interesting history, the Union Bank hotel (Edmonton) is exactly what you’re seeking.
 We are proud to maintain the history of the Union Bank building, blending the best of the old and new, while being honored with the Historic Preservation Award.
 Many interesting artifacts can be seen throughout the hotel.
 Enjoy the history and the charm!